-- i Three stretch-release adhesive strips secure the battery to the rear case-two on the bottom edge of the battery, and one on the top edge.

-- Each adhesive strip has a black pull-tab at the end, which is lightly adhered to the edge of the battery.

-- in the following steps, you'll pull each tab to slowly stretch out the adhesive underneath the battery.
-These "command-strip" style adhesives lose their stick when stretched, so you can remove the battery with ease.

-- i If the strips break, don't panic!

-They don't always work as

-intended.
-Keep reading for tips

-on removing broken strips.
+- Four stretch-release adhesive strips secure the battery to the rear case-two on the bottom edge of the battery, and two on the top edge. - Each adhesive strip has a black pull-tab at the end, which is lightly adhered to the edge of the battery. - (i) In the following steps, you'll pull each tab to slowly stretch out the adhesive underneath the battery.
+These "commandstrip" style adhesives lose their stick when stretched, so you can remove the battery with ease. - (i) If the strips break, don't panic!
+They don't always work as intended.
+Keep reading for tips on removing broken strips.